4 Best Tennis Racquets for Control (2022)

 Groundstrokes

-From the baseline, the Pro Staff RF 97 v13 feels very solid and stable.
+From the baseline, the Wilson Pro Staff RF 97 v13 feels very solid and stable.
 You don’t have to be hesitate about taking the full or heavier swing with this racquet due to its weight this racquet’s spontaneously very controlled and it almost makes keeping the ball in the court.

 On groundstrokes, the heavy weight of this racquet made it fun to drive through the ball and added so much plough.